miguel-sg-2/FastEddy_tutorial/parameter.rst

-Description of parameter input file
+Description of FE parameter input file
 ===================================

 Here, we can describe all parameters in the public release version of FE.